This blog has come to an end.

 Of course, nobody gave a shite about the failed state of Ukraine, and what it was up to.
 That's when the hypocrites rushed to their maps to find out where it is.
 And pledge their support for this cobbled together dysfunctional country (called, if you're Biden, Urania).

 Ukraine's a pawn in the US fight for the remaining affordable energy dense fuel.

 It's the poorest country in Europe, and has the second highest IMF debt in the world.
 What does it have to do for the US in order to repay a debt that it can never repay?

-The US prefers that Europe sucks on its expensive energy teat rather than the cheaper one offered by Russia.
-Maintaining its domination of Europe, and breaking Russia's economy, would be good outcomes for the US.
+So the US has attached a leech to Russia.
+Regime change, leading to control of Russian energy and resources, would be a good outcome for the US.
 And nobody gets hurt.
 Well no American, unless he or she is a mercenary.

 Some empires go quietly into the night.
 Some go down spewing bile (like the Roman Empire).
 We know which one the US is.